 Honors in the Major

 Most L&S majors offer an Honors track specifically designed for that field.
-Components of this option vary by major, but typically include:
+Components of this option vary by major, but typically include a minimum GPA, specific higher-level courses in the major, and a capstone (often writing a senior Honors thesis).

 How to apply: Incoming students cannot declare Honors in the Major.
-Students may declare Honors in the Major in consultation with a major advisor after beginning courses at UW.
-Information sessions will be available in the fall semester.
+Students may declare Honors in the Major in consultation with a major advisor after starting courses at UW.

 Comprehensive Honors